tuc94/tuc94/README.md

 ## Hello, I'm John "Tuc" Baldecchi 👋
 Welcome to my GitHub profile!
 I'm passionate about all things related to web-development and self-improvement.

+## ⛷️  About Me
+I'm a full-stack developer with 5 years of professional experience in a variety of different tech stacks and industries.
+I am currently working at a company called Asurion as a Software Engineer 2.

 <!--
 **tuc94/tuc94** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.